2023 Best Health/Medical Admin Services Bachelor's Degree Schools in District of Columbia

 Top District of Columbia Schools for a Bachelor's in Health/Medical Admin Services

-Read full report on Health & Medical Administrative Services at Georgetown University
+Full Health & Medical Administrative Services at Georgetown University Report

-You’ll join some of the best and brightest minds around you if you attend George Washington University.
-The school came in at #2 on this year’s Best Health/Medical Admin Services Bachelor’s Degree Schools in District of Columbia list.
-GWU is a very large private not-for-profit school located in the large city of Washington.
+You’ll be in good company if you decide to attend George Washington University.
+It ranked #2 on our 2023 Best Health/Medical Admin Services Bachelor’s Degree Schools in District of Columbia list.
+GWU is a fairly large private not-for-profit school located in the large city of Washington.

 On average, health and medical administrative services graduates from GWU take out $39,374 in student loans while working on their Bachelor's Degree.